peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Sampling></a>
 ### Random Sampling

-This section contains ways to choose one or several item from among a collection of them where each item has an equal chance to be chosen as any other.
+This section contains ways to choose one or more items from among a collection of them, where each item has the same chance to be chosen as any other.
 This is called _random sampling_ and can be done _with replacement_ or _without replacement_.

 <a id=Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List></a>
 #### Sampling With Replacement: Choosing a Random Item from a List